 Not wearing a seat belt in Nevada carries a maximum $25 fine and no demerit points.
-Meanwhile, a first-time offense of not properly securing a child in a car seat carries a maximum $500 fine or 50 hours of community service.
+Meanwhile, a first-time offense of not properly securing a child in a car seat in Nevada carries a maximum $500 fine or 50 hours of community service.

 Nevada police are not permitted to initiate a traffic stop merely for a seat belt violation: The car either has to be stopped already, or the police must have pulled the car over for committing another "primary" crime.